vuoro/pelimanni/README.md

   // Create an AudioContext and an instrument const audioContext = new AudioContext();
   const violaPlucker = createInstrument(pluckedViola, audioContext);

+  // Connect them
+  // **Warning**: in reality I recommend adding several extra nodes between the instrument(s) and the destination.
+  // Otherwise bugs you cause may literally cause **PHYSICAL PAIN** to yourself or your users.
+  // Yeah.
+Working with audio is a bit scary. :|
+  // I use the following, but I'm uncertain if they're enough for every possible scenario.
+  // 1.
+A DynamicsCompressor to guard against super high volumes.
+  // 2.
+A set of BiquadFilters to cut off frequencies below (~20 hz) and above (~20k hz) human hearing limits. violaPlucker.connect(audioContext.destination);

   // Play the instrument
   // Note: in reality you need to first call audioContext.resume() from a user gesture event handler.